NVIDIA/nvbmc-docs/security/spdm-solution.md

 ### SPDM library - *libspdmcpp*
 The library should provide the following external API
-- Serialization and deserialization of SPDM messages.
+- Serialization and deserialization of the required SPDM messages.
 - Sending and receiving messages over MCTP with SPDM payload in secured and non-secured versions.
 - Any security or certificates management required by SPDM requester or responder.